The Rise of a New Hollywood Icon

 Benefits of Her Influence on the Industry

-The success of Samara Weaving has several positive implications for the film industry at large.
+Her success shows that actors can build strong careers in Hollywood by starting with smaller genre films and gradually moving into larger roles.
 First, she has proven that genre films can be a legitimate vehicle for high quality acting.
 This has encouraged more serious actors to consider roles in horror and thriller productions.
 Second, her success has paved the way for other Australian actors to find a foothold in Hollywood by demonstrating the high caliber of talent coming out of the region.

 Furthermore, her presence in female led action and horror films has contributed to a more diverse range of stories being told.
 Producers are now more willing to invest in projects where the female protagonist is the primary driver of the action, rather than a supporting character to a male lead.